 2. Contribution to the National Housing Fund (NHF)

 The main goal of NHF is to offer loans to Nigerians for developing, buying, or renovating houses.
 Contributors of the Fund can get long-term loans from Mortgage Institutions.
-Employers are required to deduct the NHF levy at the rate of 2.5% of employees’ monthly basic salary and remit the amount to the Federal Mortgage Bank of Nigeria within one month after the deduction of NHF.
+Employers are required to deduct the NHF levy at the rate of 2.5% of employees’ monthly income and remit the amount to the Federal Mortgage Bank of Nigeria within one month after the deduction of NHF.
 An employer is also required to register an employee with NHF.
-Employees with an annual income of below ₦3,000 and expatriates are exempt from the Scheme.
+Employees with an annual income of below the national minimum wage, currently ₦360,000, and expatriates are exempt from the Scheme.
 Penalties vary as follows;

 - Failure to deduct or remit NHF: Employers ₦50,000, self-employed person ₦5,000 or one-year imprisonment on conviction or both.